-Before starting out on your own, you may wish to 'test the waters' and use your skills in a freelance capacity.
-One way to do that without registering a company, is through a freelance bureau that handles the administrative end of freelance work, while you take care of the creative end.
-In the blue box to the right, the link Freelancing Help gives some guidance* and possibilities for dipping a toe into the world of freelance work, before turning it into an official business. (*please note, this is not an endorsement of any particular organization or bureau)
+Before starting out on your own, you may wish to "test the waters" and use your skills in a freelance capacity.
+One way to do that without registering a company is through a freelance bureau that handles the administrative end of freelance work, while you take care of the creative end.

-If you wish to start a business, companies founded in Denmark must be registered with the Danish Commerce and Companies Agency no later than eight days prior to the commencement of dutiable activities.
+Companies founded in Denmark must be registered with the Danish Business Authority (Erhvervsstyrelsen) no later than eight days prior to the commencement of dutiable activities.
 When you register your business, you will receive a CVR number.
 The CVR number is the company's identification number.
-The CVR number must be used, when a company identifies itself to public authorities and private entities -e.g. in connection with issuing invoices, etc. Information about the CVR-number can be found at The Central Business Register.
+The CVR number must be used when the company identifies itself to public authorities and private entities, for example, in connection with issuing invoices, etc. Information about the CVR number can be found at The Central Business Register.

 Help getting started in Randers

-Randers Business & Development Council is providing consultant services for entrepreneurs.
+Business Randers (Erhverv Randers) is providing consultant services for entrepreneurs.
 An experienced consultant can offer you up to four hours of free counselling.
-The purpose of the counselling is to advise about the possibilities, problems and challenges, which can arise when launching a new company.
+The purpose of the counselling is to advise about the possibilities, problems, and challenges which can arise when launching a new company.

-If you would like to find out more, please feel free to contact commercial consultants at:
+If you would like to find out more, please feel free to contact Business Randers at: